 Here's what those forms of coverage offer in terms of driver protections:

-It'll also come to your aid if you or a member of your family are injured by an uninsured driver or if you're involved in a hit-and-run incident as a pedestrian.
+It'll also come to your aid if you or a member of your family are injured by an uninsured driver.
+You're also covered in hit-and-run incident as a pedestrian.

-Underinsured Motorist—This type of coverage protects you and anyone in your car if you're involved in an accident and the at-fault driver--assuming it isn't you--doesn't have enough insurance to cover your medical bills or other related losses.
+Underinsured Motorist.
+This type of coverage protects you and your passengers in an accident and the at-fault driver doesn't have enough insurance to cover your medical bills.
 (Basically, it picks up the difference between that driver's bodily injury liability coverage limit and your underinsured motorist coverage limit.)

 Only 13 states currently require drivers to purchase this kind of coverage, and the minimums related to those requirements differ from state to state.

-If the information shared above isn't enough to convince you to consider buying both uninsured and underinsured motorist coverage if you own and use a car, how about this: according to the Insurance Research Council's "Uninsured Motorists, 2014 Edition," about 12.6 percent of US drivers were uninsured at the time the study was completed.
+This should be enough to convince you to consider buying both uninsured and underinsured motorist coverage. if not, try this: the Insurance Research Council reported 12.6 percent of US drivers were uninsured in 2014.
 That’s one out of every eight drivers!

 The bottom line is this: You cannot assume that because your car insurance policy is adequate just because it meets the legal minimum requirements in your state.
 A driver can have an insurance policy that meets their state’s minimum legal requirements, but will subject them to major financial difficulties if they are in a serious accident.